Military stages coup in Myanmar, detains Aung San Suu Kyi

 “We call on Burmese military leaders to release all government officials and civil society leaders and respect the will of the people of Burma as expressed in democratic elections,” he wrote in a statement, using Myanmar's former name.

-The office of the U.N. secretary-general called the developments as a “serious blow to democratic reforms.”
+U.N.
+Secretary-General Antonio Guterres called the developments a “serious blow to democratic reforms,” according to his spokesman.

-A list of people believed to have been detained, compiled by political activists, included several people who were not politicians, including activists as well as Suu Kyi's lawyer.
-Those detentions could not be confirmed.
+The U.N. high commissioner for human rights said in a statement that, in addition to politicians, the people detained included human rights defenders, journalists and activists.

-The military TV report said Commander-in-Chief Senior Gen. Min Aung Hlaing would be in charge of the country, while Vice President Myint Swe would be elevated to acting president.
+In addition to announcing that the commander in chief would be charge, the military TV report said Vice President Myint Swe would be elevated to acting president.
 Myint Swe is a former general best known for leading a brutal crackdown on Buddhist monks in 2007.
 He is a close ally of Than Shwe, the junta leader who ruled Myanmar for nearly two decades.

 The military justified its move by citing a clause in the 2008 constitution, implemented during military rule, that says in cases of national emergency, the government’s executive, legislative and judicial powers can be handed to the military commander-in-chief.